TheCarsonWest/TheCarsonWest.github.io/test/content/Variables and Data Types.md

 - Booleans `thing = True`
 	- true or false
 ### Non-primitive types
-These are types that are stored as [[Classes and Objects]], you can usually do a few more things.
+These are types that are stored as [Classes and Objects](./../classes-and-objects/), you can usually do a few more things.
 Since you can make your own classes, there are infinite non-primitive types.

 Here are your important built-in non-primitives:
 - Lists